gardener/etcd-backup-restore/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support Request
-about: Support request or question relating to etcd-druid
+about: Support request or question relating to etcd-backup-restore

 ---